 “It’s moving now from science to regulatory compliance,” Woelk said.

 Woelk declined to share the value of the deal or the number of systems involved, but the company said the deal will dramatically expand the size and scope of the CMA’s GHG monitoring network.
 The deal is significant for Picarro because of the CMA’s global reputation as a well-funded, highly advanced agency, Woelk said (see China to tax polluted air and water?).

 “It’s a big accolade,” he said.
 “Other countries around world are going to look and see what the Chinese are doing they’re going to follow suit.”

 Picarro is a spinoff from Stanford University, which licensed the cavity ring down spectroscopy technology to the startup.
-The company has since filed nine additional patents …
+The company has since filed nine additional …